 In the field of occupational therapy, the root of the word “occupation” refers to the everyday activities people do that bring meaning and purpose to life.

 This mission to help people achieve what they want and need to do following an injury or health event is what drives Fawn Carson to dedicate her life to the field.

-“Occupational therapy takes caring for the patient a step further by really looking at the entire person and what that person needs to feel whole,” said Carson, MS, OTR/L, ATP, managing editor of continued’s OccupationalTherapy.com.
+“Occupational therapy takes caring for the patient a step further by really looking at the entire person and what that person needs to feel whole,” said Carson, OTD, OTR/L, ATP, managing editor of Continued’s OccupationalTherapy.com.
 “Occupational Therapy is special in that way and encompasses so many different aspects of a patient, and that is what excites me so much about the profession.”

 Carson was first introduced to the field through her own experience in therapy following an injury in college.

 As a freshman at Miami University in Oxford, Ohio, she experienced a fall that severely injured her finger, causing extensive damage.
 What started as a fun evening over pizza with friends ended with a trip to an area hospital for surgery to repair a cut tendon.

 Following this surgery and a subsequent one to remediate a contracture of her finger, she received hand therapy.

 A zoology major, she already knew she had an interest in the sciences but hadn’t narrowed her focus until this experience, which subsequently piqued her interest in therapies in general.
 After her injury, she volunteered in a clinic with a physical therapist but found herself drawn to the occupational therapist working across the room.